top of page

 More dizziness.
 Marc backed away and put his hands over his eyes.
 From behind him came a hiss like a running faucet.
 His feet jerked together so quickly they flung sand into his shoes.

 “Git, stupid dog!”
-Marc turned around to try to see the rattlesnake.
-The sound seemed to come from everywhere.
+Marc turned around to try to see the rattlesnake, but the sound seemed to come from everywhere.

-“What is this, a nest?”
+Then, Marc heard a second snake rattling.
 He spun around again.
 That’s when he discovered that the dog had run off.
-The shrubbery was thicker behind where the dog had been.
+The shrubbery was suddenly thicker where the dog had been.

-A shadow gathered directly over Marc.
+A shadow gathered over Marc.
 Maybe he was now losing his vision.
-There were no clouds above him, even though the sky had gotten darker.
+No clouds were above him, even though the sky had gotten darker.

-It was a glass sphere about the size of a cue ball, its polished surface glittering under the sun.
+It was a glass sphere larger than a cue ball, its polished surface glittering under the sun.

 The rattling behind him stopped, and the shadow dissipated.

-Perhaps he only thought the ball was glass.
+Perhaps he only thought the ball was glass because it now looked metal.
 His fish-eyed reflection looked back at him as he bent down to pick it up.
 The ball slipped from his hand like wet soap.
 He lunged down to catch it but aimed too low.
 The sphere took its time before floating to the ground without a sound.

 Rubbing his fingers together, he was surprised to find them dry.
-He cupped the ball with both hands and stood up, realizing he could not hold it securely no matter how firmly he tried to grip it.
-Its hard surface did not feel cold, perhaps because the thing had been out under the sun.
+He cupped the ball with both hands and lifted it, standing up, realizing he could not hold it securely no matter how firmly he tried to grip it.
+Its hard surface was not cold, perhaps because it was under the sun.

 From eye level, he let go of it on purpose.
 Counting aloud, he estimated eight seconds before it landed silently on the ground.

-It was too hefty of an object to fall so slowly.
+It was too hefty for an object to fall so slowly.
 What a story he would tell his students on Monday.
 He looked back up the clearing but dared not return that way.